For Girls: Answers to Questions About Periods

 How much will I bleed?

-For most girls, the amount of flow for an entire period is only 4 to 6 tablespoons.
+For most girls, the amount of flow for an entire period is only 4 tablespoons to 6 tablespoons, although for some girls it may feel like more.
 Expect the flow to be light on some days and heavier on others.

 Can I bleed too much?